puppetlabs/puppetserver/documentation/config_file_logbackxml.markdown

 Puppet Server picks up changes to `logback.xml` at runtime, so you don’t need to restart the service for changes to take effect.

-Puppet Server relies on `logrotate` to manage the log file, and installs a configuration file at `/etc/logrotate.d/puppetserver` (open source Puppet) or `/etc/logrotate.d/pe-puppetserver` (Puppet Enterprise).
+Puppet Server also relies on Logback to manage, rotate, and archive Server log files.
+Logback archives Server logs when they exceed 10MB, and when the total size of all Server logs exceeds 1GB, it automatically deletes the oldest logs.

 ### Settings